hmsayem/Online-Sudoku-Solver/README.md

 # Online Sudoku Solver
 ## About
-A web application to visualize sudoku solving using backtracking.
-It reads any 9x9 Sudoku-puzzle from a website [sudoku.com](https://https://sudoku.com) and solves the puzzle automatically interacting with the webpage.
+This Python application can solve even 'hard' sudoku problems almost instantly using backtracking algorithm.
+It reads any 9x9 Sudoku-puzzle from [sudoku.com](https://https://sudoku.com) and solves the puzzle automatically interacting with the webpage.
+This application also visualizes the backtracking algorithm while solving the puzzle.

 ### Rules of Sudoku